trustdan/IBKR-API-Go-Python/documentation/IBKR-TWS-API-documentation.md

 **mktDataOptions:** List<TagValue>.
 Internal use only.
  )

-Used to request market data typically, but can also be used to retrieve  news. “mdoff” can be specified to disable standard market data while  retrieving news.
+Used to request market data typically, but can also be used to retrieve  news. Ã¢â‚¬Å“mdoffÃ¢â‚¬Â can be specified to disable standard market data while  retrieving news.

 For news sources, genericTick 292 needs to be specified.